pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

     * Talked about TCP connection issue due to File descriptors in ODL services.
          * The issue started after we migrated our services from on-premise servers to AWS EC2 VMs.
          * After migration, during performance/stress testing we found out that the services were responding slow after couple of days of getting full traffic.
-         * And servers were so much choked and unresponsive that it was really difficult to get Heap/Thread dump.
+         * server were unresponsive due to exhaustion of resources.
+So, it was really difficult to get Heap/Thread dump.
          * It took us like 2-3 days to just take heap/thread dump.
          * After analyzing the thread dump, we found that after some time our application was not able to open an HTTP connection to downstream services.
-         * And started to timeout due to not able to open those HTTP connection.
+         * So, it started to timeout due to not able to open those HTTP connection.
          * We debugged it further and found after lot of reading over internet that one possible cause of not able to open HTTP connection can be File descriptor limit.
          * So, started to look into the issue keeping this file descriptor perspective in mind.
          * We did not have any application specific File descriptor limit on older servers.
 So, we thought how could FD limit can be an issue on new servers.
-         * But then after further debugging we found out that the docker version which were using on our old server was very old version.
+         * After further debugging we found out that the docker version which were using on our old server was a very old version.
          * This old docker version was not having a default limit on file descriptor for a container.
-         * But on AWS EC2 VMs, We had latest docker version which was having a default limit of file descriptor to 5k per container.
+         * We had the latest docker version on AWS EC2 VMs, which was having a default limit of file descriptor to 5k per container.
-         * So we tried changing that default limit at container level.
+         * We tried changing that default limit at container level.
 Then again stress tested the application.
          * After changing the FD limit services were running fine.
-And we never saw that slowness/high cpu usage issue for these services.
+We never saw that slowness/high cpu usage issue for these services.
          * Learning :
               * We should not have brought down the older servers before monitoring new servers for some time.
               * We should have done enough application stress testing after migration.